decoy31/ImpressionCards/README.md

 [angular-seed's webserver.js](https://github.com/angular/angular-seed/blob/master/scripts/web-server.js) and the AngularJS Fundamentals

-####Node Package Prerequisites
+####Node Package Prerequisite
-The following [NPM](https://npmjs.org/) packages must be installed before the Node server will start:
+The following [NPM](https://npmjs.org/) package must be installed either locally under the [/scripts](https://github.com/decoy31/ImpressionCards/blob/master/scripts) directory or globally on your machine before the Node server will function properly:

 - [path](https://npmjs.org/package/path)

 ####Node Server Startup
-To start up the server on a Windows machine you need to make sure you start the server under the correct root directory.
-To do this you need to type in to the Command Prompt the following:
+To start up the server on a Windows machine you need to make sure you start the server under the correct working
+directory.
+To do this, browse to the ImpressionCard project's "app" directory in the command prompt.
+Then type the following:

 ```dos
 C:/ImpressionCards/app> node ../scripts/web-server.js
 ```

-Notice we are starting the node server the working directory is ImpressionCard's "app" directory.
+Notice when we are starting the node server our working directory is the "app" folder.